How to Access Property Records in Nevada

 Deeds and Conveyance Records

-Deeds are some of the most common types of property records.
-They transfer ownership of property regardless of how it transfers.
-Deeds showcase the entire chain of title since the first owner.
+Deeds are among the most common types of property records.
+They transfer ownership of property regardless of how it is transferred and showcase the entire chain of title from the first owner.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: